Super Mario Bros. 3 Review

 The usual Mario environments are present and accounted for: ice, fire, water, desert and dungeon.
 SMB3 also throws a few tricky obstacles in your way in the form of floating battleships, which can have you tearing out your hair if you don’t know exactly what you’re doing.
 Some of the castles can be mind-boggling too, as it takes a lot of trial and error to work out what to do.

-SMB3 cannot come any more highly recommended.
-It is widely regarded as the best game on the NES by many.
-Some would even say it rivals the magnificent Super Mario World on the SNES though the jury is out on that one.
+SMB3 cannot come any more highly recommended; it is widely regarded, by many, as the best game on the NES.
+Some would even say it rivals the magnificent Super Mario World on the SNES, though the jury is out on that one.
 You owe it to yourself to try both out and decide for yourself.
 You won’t be sorry!